Victims’ families question release of Oklahoma sex offender

+But Janette Mayo said investigators with the Okmulgee County Sheriff’s Office told her Wednesday that Jesse McFadden, 39, shot and killed all the victims, including her daughter, Holly Guess, 35, before turning the gun on himself.

+“They were all shot in the head,” Mayo said.
+“My daughter was shot multiple times.”

-HENRYETTA, Okla.
-(AP) — Relatives of four teenage girls who were among seven people shot to death on a rural Oklahoma property are questioning how a sex offender among the dead — a rapist accused of soliciting nude images from another teen while behind bars — was ever allowed to go free.
+Family members have questioned how a rapist accused of soliciting nude images from another teen while behind bars was ever allowed to go free.

-Law enforcement authorities have released no details about how they died or who killed them since the bodies were found on Monday.
-But a series of ominous text messages — sent by Jesse McFadden, 39, to his young accuser hours before his trial was to begin on felony charges of soliciting and possessing images of child sex abuse — suggest that he blamed the woman for ending his “great life” and that he was determined not to return to prison.
+The shooting happened as a series of ominous text messages — sent by McFadden to his young accuser hours before his trial was to begin on felony charges of soliciting and possessing images of child sex abuse — suggested that he blamed the woman for ending his “great life” and that he was determined not to return to prison.

-According to screen grabs of the messages, forwarded to KOKI in Tulsa by the young woman McFadden allegedly groomed from prison, he said he was having success at a marketing job and “making great money.”
+According to screen grabs of the messages, forwarded to KOKI in Tulsa by the now 23-year-old woman McFadden allegedly groomed from prison, he said he was having success at a marketing job and “making great money.”

 “Now it’s all gone,” he texted.
-“I told you I wouldn’t go back.
+“I told you I wouldn’t go back.”

 “This is all on you for continuing this,” he finished.